rickalouani/Rancher-howto/README.md

 * assumption: User has already configured Rancher 2.0

-**Create a cluster using RKE (Rancher Kubernetes Engine)**
+**Create a cluster using RKE (Rancher Kubernetes Engine)** Please note that RKE is not enabled by default on Google Cloud Platform.
+Please see Enabling RKE on Google Cloud Platform     section at the end of the document.

 1. Log in to Rancher 2.0 server